AlexanderBertrandLab/DASF_toolbox/README.md

 **References:**

-[1] C. A. Musluoglu and A. Bertrand "A Unified Algorithmic Framework for Distributed Adaptive Signal and Feature Fusion Problems - Part I: Algorithm Derivation", Internal Report KU Leuven, 2022.
+[1] C. A. Musluoglu and A. Bertrand "A Unified Algorithmic Framework for Distributed Adaptive Signal and Feature Fusion Problems - Part I: Algorithm Derivation", Submitted for review, 2022.

-[2] C. A. Musluoglu, C. Hovine and A. Bertrand "A Unified Algorithmic Framework for Distributed Adaptive Signal and Feature Fusion Problems - Part II: Convergence Properties", Internal Report KU Leuven, 2022.
+[2] C. A. Musluoglu, C. Hovine and A. Bertrand "A Unified Algorithmic Framework for Distributed Adaptive Signal and Feature Fusion Problems - Part II: Convergence Properties", Submitted for review, 2022.